Asymptotic properties of maximum composite likelihood estimators for max-stable Brown-Resnick random fields over a fixed-domain: The Delaunay-tapered composite likelihood approach

 \end{proposition}

-The asymptotic score contributions of a pair are therefore proportional to $ \left( u^{2}-1\right) $.
-Further, $u$ will be replaced by the normalized increment of $\log \left( \eta \right) $ which has asymptotically a standard Gaussian distribution as stated in Proposition \ref{Prop_cond_dist_U}.
-This fact ensures that the asymptotic score contributions are asymptotically unbiased.
+The leading pairwise score contribution is therefore proportional to the second Hermite polynomial $u^2-1$.
+In the composite likelihood score, $u$ is replaced by the normalized increment $U_{x_1,x_2}^{(\eta)}$, which converges in distribution to a standard Gaussian random variable as $d\to0$ by Proposition \ref{Prop_cond_dist_U}.
+The leading score contribution is thus asymptotically centered.

+The first-order correction is also important, since it determines the centering of the limiting score.
+Since the score has mean zero under the true parameter value, for any fixed $x_1,x_2$,